It’s almost time. Time to get everything together to get your taxes done.

 - Student tuition and interest documents

-Extra Tip: Whether you receive these digitally or as physical paper, make sure you are keeping these documents for 6 years post filing, in case the CRA chooses to audit your return.
+Extra Tip: Whether you receive these digitally or as physical paper, make sure you are keeping these documents for 6 years post-filing, in case the CRA chooses to review your return.

 - Contact the pharmacy and your practitioner and get an annual statement.
 It is easy enough for them to print one off for you for all of your paramedical visits or your drug purchases; I recommend doing this regardless.
 Even the most thorough planner will lose a receipt or two; these statements are full and factual.